SerenityOS/serenity/CONTRIBUTING.md

 * Use weasel-words like "refactor" or "fix" to avoid explaining what's being changed.
 * Include commented-out code.
 * Write in C.

-## Code of Conduct (lol)

-* You will be judged by your contributions first, and your sense of humor second.
-* Nobody owes you anything.